 - facilitating better healthcare for all

-UNICOM supports and enables the univocal identification of medicinal and pharmaceutical products by facilitating and accelerating the
+UNICOM supports and enables the univocal identification of medicinal products by facilitating and accelerating the

 - further development,